 Once the performance evaluation is completed, the supervisor recommends an appropriate merit increase that is reflective of performance and current budget constraints.
-Guidelines for merit increases for KSAS staff are posted on KASPER each spring for the upcoming fiscal year and are based on University Guidelines distributed by Charlene Hayes, Vice President of Human Resources, and adapted to reflect KSAS budgetary restrictions for the upcoming fiscal year.
+Guidelines for merit increases for KSAS staff are posted on KASPER each spring for the upcoming fiscal year and are based on University Guidelines distributed by Heidi Conway, Vice President of Human Resources, and adapted to reflect KSAS budgetary restrictions for the upcoming fiscal year.

 The Salary Review Date for merit increases is the annual anniversary date of the date hired or promoted into the most recent position.